iltommi/qdb-documentation/source/reference/qdb_shell.rst

     .. note::
         The alias cannot contain the space character and its length must be below 1024.
         The new content can only be printable characters.
-This is a wrpmesh restriction only.
+This is a qdbsh restriction only.
         There must be one space and only one space between the comparand and the content.
 There is no practical limit to the comparand length and all characters until the end of the input will be used for the comparand, including space characters.

-.. _wrpmesh_del:
+.. _qdbsh_del:
 .. option:: remove <alias>

     Removes an existing entry on the server.
 It is an error to delete a non-existing entry.